42 at gymkhana

 garden room at the lanesborough

-Usually operated as a cocktail and cigar terrace hidden behind lush greenery, The Lanesborough's Garden Room is a sophisticated outdoor option that blends the leather furnishings and dark woods of a classic members' club with the escapist vibe that comes from tropical flora and fauna.
+Usually operated as a cocktail and cigar bar hidden behind lush greenery, The Lanesborough's Garden Room is a sophisticated outdoor option that blends the leather furnishings and dark woods of a classic members' club with the escapist vibe that comes from tropical flora and fauna.
 Happily, the hotel's expert team are also dab hands at transforming this space into a beautiful private dining venue that can seat up to 15 for everything from cocktail parties to unforgettable wedding breakfasts.

 The Conservatory at Daphne’s, South Kensington